-A sample of comments from primary and secondary teachers are included below, and a copy of the full primary and secondary briefings are here.
+A sample of comments from primary and secondary teachers are included below.

 “Blended learning is my preferred option so that a 2 metre social distance can be maintained and children's learning can continue.
 An earlier finish to the term may help reduce the transmission.”

 “At the moment I feel very unsafe in my place of work; even although all protocols and guidance have been followed by staff, we have had an exceptionally high number of staff positive with COVID within the last week.
 I feel unsafe as it is still being classed as not transmitted within the school; I strongly disagree with this.
 I also feel that parents have not been well informed of the extent of the spread of COVID within our school.
 I obviously would love to see schools kept open and I know that is the best option of our children - however to what effect on our staff?”

 “I feel the Scottish Government and local authority have failed in their duty of care.
 I am currently ill with the worsening of my heart condition, which has been caused by their negligence.
 It is shameful that the Scottish Government refuse to implement temperature checks, smaller classes and bubbles, social distancing between pupils, masks for all, proper ventilation, and routine testing to identify asymptomatic pupils and staff.
 The measures they have put in place so far are far too little and far too late.”

 “It is a pretence to say that Covid protections are fully in place.
 Many senior students do not wear masks and we often end up herded together in pinch points like corridors as students travel from one class to another.”